RASS-MCMF: A full-sky X-ray selected galaxy cluster catalog: Introduction

 Larger, high-purity ICM-selected cluster samples extending over a broader mass and redshift range together with weak-lensing mass information on the full sample enable more accurate and precise cosmological studies.
 Thus, the combination of X-ray or SZE cluster surveys with deep and homogeneous multi-band optical survey data offers the promise to produce the most constraining cluster cosmological studies to date.

 Initial examples of this approach are now emerging.
-The optical followup of ACT and SPT-selected cluster candidates already heavily relies on DES data \citep{Bleem2020ApJS..247...25B, ACTDR5}.
-New and dramatically larger ICM-selected cluster samples have been produced using MCMF.
+The optical followup of ACT and SPT-selected cluster candidates already heavily relies on survey data from DES \citep{Bleem2020ApJS..247...25B, ACTDR5}.
+New and dramatically larger ICM-selected cluster samples have been produced using the Multi-Component Matched Filter (MCMF) technique.
 An analysis of the ROSAT All-Sky X-ray Survey (RASS) together with the DES led to a sample of $\sim$2,000 X-ray selected clusters extending to redshift $z\sim1$ with a surface density that is an order of magnitude higher than that of past RASS cluster catalogs over the same sky region \citep{Klein19}.
 An analysis of the Planck SZE selected cluster candidate sample to lower signal to noise \citep{PlanckSZE14} in combination with DES led to a factor of four increase in the number of confirmed clusters over the DES region and extended the maximum redshift of the Planck cluster sample to $z\sim1$ \citep{Hernandez22}.
 A similar analysis of the SPT-SZ and SPTpol 500d SZE surveys in combination with DES has also led to a significant increase in the mass range of that SZE selected sample (Klein et al., Bleem et al., both in prep.).

 At present no DES weak-lensing informed cosmological analysis of these enhanced samples has been presented, but several are underway.
-But in the case of the eROSITA eFEDS pilot X-ray survey, the cosmological analysis of the cluster sample has been carried out in combination with the weak-lensing dataset of the HSC-SSP \citep{Chiu23}.
+However, in the case of the eROSITA eFEDS pilot X-ray survey, the cosmological analysis of the cluster sample has been carried out in combination with the weak-lensing dataset of the HSC-SSP \citep{Chiu23}.

 These efforts provide evidence of the benefits of combining ICM-selected samples with large solid angle, deep multi-band optical surveys.
-In this paper we combine the latest reanalysis of the all-sky X-ray survey RASS that produced the source catalog 2RXS \citep{Boller16} with the latest release of the optical and IR multi-band Legacy Survey DR10 \citep[][in prep.]{Legacysurveys19} to produce a new X-ray selected cluster sample called MARDELS.
+In this paper we employ the MCMF tool in combination with the latest reanalysis of the all-sky X-ray survey RASS \citep[2RXS;][]{Boller16} and the latest release of the optical and IR multi-band Legacy Survey DR10 \citep[][in prep.]{Legacysurveys19} to produce a new X-ray selected cluster sample called RASS-MCMF.
 Our multi-wavelength analysis extends over the bulk of the extragalactic sky, a region of over 25,000~deg$^2$, and yields a high-purity sample of over 8,000 X-ray selected galaxy clusters with redshifts, richnesses, optical centers and X-ray fluxes.